pinardemetci/pinardemetci.github.io/updates.md

  </tr>
 <tr>
   <td class='col-md-3'><strong>4 Sep 2023</strong></td>
   <td>Joined the steering committee of the <a href="https://www.broadinstitute.org/talks/spring-2025/mia">Models, Inference and Algorithms (MIA) Initiative</a> at the Broad Institute, many thanks to the invitation by the current co-chair <a href="https://salilb1.github.io/">Salil Bhate</a>!
-MIA was an invaluable community and resource for me during my doctoral years, exposing me to branches of computational biology and biomedicine outside of the scope of my graduate department.
-I got to meet several brillian and kind scientists through MIA and even found opportunities through connections there.
-So, it feels wonderful to be contributing to this community as part of the steering committee now! </td>
+MIA was an invaluable resource for me during my doctoral years, exposing me to branches of computational biology and biomedicine outside of the scope of my graduate department.
+It is wonderful to be contributing to this community as part of the steering committee now! </td>
  </tr>
 <tr>
   <td class='col-md-3'><strong>17 July 2023</strong></td>
   <td>Started my postdoctoral fellowship at the <a href="https://ericandwendyschmidtcenter.org/">Eric and Wendy Schmidt Center</a> at the <a href="https://broadinstitute.org/">Broad Institute of MIT and Harvard</a>.
-I’m looking forward to the next three years as I work to establish my independent research agenda, collaborating with and learning from some of the scientists I have long admired!
-Unsurprisingly, after multiple RECOMB conferences and workshops, I ran into <a href="https://www.linkedin.com/in/dongshunyili/">Donghsunyi "Dora" Li</a> again, who is also starting her postdoc fellowship here! </td>
+I’m looking forward to the next three years as I work to establish my independent research agenda, collaborating with and learning from some of the scientists I have long admired. </td>
  </tr>
  <tr>
   <td class='col-md-3'><strong>10 Apr 2023</strong></td>